oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-jenkins.md

 </ul>
 </ol>

+!!!
+Important
+    The updated excel sheet containing exported data from OCI is present at ```/cd3user/tenancies/<customer_name>``` inside the container and needs to be copied manually to the local system using scp.

 **Expected Output of 'Run Import Commands' stage:**<br>
 <ol type="a">
   <li>Executes shell scripts with import commands(<b>tf_import_commands_&lt;resource&gt;_nonGF.sh</b>) generated in the previous stage </li>